 - Bumsoo Han, professor of mechanical engineering and biomedical engineering, developed a new tumor model that has been shown to predict how certain types of cancer cells react differently to a commonly used chemotherapy drug.

 - Purdue research points toward a class of compounds that could be effective in combating infections caused by Enterovirus D68.
 This virus has stricken children around the United States and beyond with serious respiratory infections, and might be associated with polio-like symptoms.

 - Kavita Shah, Walther Associate Professor of Bioorganic Chemistry and Chemical Biology, developed a chemical genetic approach to identify substrates in breast cancer for use as potential targets for the treatment of breast cancer.

 - In October 2015, Purdue became one of just two sites in the U.S. to house a new type of ultramodern PET imaging technology.
 The upgraded equipment will provide cutting-edge small animal imaging capabilities for drug discovery scientists.

-- A team of Purdue University researchers was awarded a $1 million W.M.
+- A team of Purdue University researchers received a $1 million W.M.
 Keck Foundation grant to develop a new type of imaging technology for cell and tissue analysis.
-The concept creates a new way to perform in-vivo spectroscopy, the process of using a pulsing laser light to determine the precise chemical content of tissues in living organisms.
+The concept creates a new way to perform in vivo spectroscopy, the process of using a pulsing laser light to determine the precise chemical content of tissues in living organisms.